cozodb/cozo-docs/source/timetravel.rst

 * You can use the function ``format_timestamp`` to directly format a the timestamp part of a validity to RFC 3339 strings.

+An interesting use case of the time travel facility is to pre-generate the whole history for all time, and in the user-facing interface query with the current time ``NOW``.
+The effect is that users see an illusion of real-time interactions: a manifestation of `Laplace's daemon <https://en.wikipedia.org/wiki/Laplace%27s_demon>`_.